microsoft/FluidFramework/docs/examples/yo-fluid-breakdown.md

 distributed data structures up from.
 Defining all the DDSs up front allows for the Fluid Framework to load from a snapshot without worrying that something might exist in the snapshot that the framework can't understand.

-In the example below we use the <xref:aqueduct.SimpleComponentInstantiationFactory> as a helper to create our instantiation factory.
+In the example below we use the <xref:aqueduct.SharedComponentFactory> as a helper to create our instantiation factory.
 As properties we pass in our supported distributed data structures.
 In this scenario we use the `SharedMap` with the `Counter` value type.
 Value types are currently specific to the SharedMap and are collaborative values that can only be set on the map.